 On Wednesday, December 16 at 7pm, the concert will be streamed online for the first time, with more than 150 people taking part over the night.

-Paul Ashton has been one of the organisers for the concert for the past five years, but has now become a chair of Loaves & Fishes due to his continued work.
+Paul Ashton has been one of the organisers for the concert for the past five years, but is now also a chair of Loaves & Fishes.

 He said: “I organise this concert every year, together with my wife.

 “We were aware of the work of Salford Loaves & Fishes, and Caritas is the home charity, belonging to the cathedral, so we proposed to do it for the two charities jointly.

 “In organising this concert, that’s how I got involved within Loaves & Fishes and then became the Chair of Trustees.”

 Loaves & Fishes works to help homeless and vulnerable people in Salford.
 Located on Paddington Close near Pendleton, the charity relies on the support and kindness of donations and fundraising.

 Mr Ashton added: “Every day we’re helping people who are either homeless or are in specific sheltered housing.

 “Especially at the moment, since Covid-19, we’re finding the demand for our services is even higher than ever.

 “But that’s one part of what we do.
 We also help people by signposting them to other services.
 Quite often our support workers are helping people in how to contact the necessary people for Universal Credit.”

 The concert will also be raising money for Caritas Diocese of Salford, a charity based at Salford Cathedral, which aims to help the most vulnerable children, young people and adults within the community.